 Let’s start with the basics.
 (But if you’re already well-versed in the technology, feel free to skip ahead to the 18 best sales tools.)

 Typically, the term “sales tools” refers to software and applications that sales professionals use to streamline sales processes.
 Organizations use them to:

-Handle and process leads
+Handle and process new leads

 Automate and integrate sales processes

 Customer relationship management and account management